Dried and salted cod: Quality grades

 In Norway, there used to be five different grades of salt cod.
 The best grade was called superior extra.
 Then came (in descending order) superior, imperial, universal and popular.
 These appellations are no longer extensively used, although some producers still make the superior products.

 The best klippfisk, the superior extra, is made only from line-caught cod.
 The fish is always of the skrei, the cod that once a year is caught during spawning.
 The fish is bled while alive, before the head is cut off.
 It is then cleaned, filleted and salted.
 Fishers and connoisseurs alike place a high importance in the fact that the fish is line-caught, because if caught in a net, the fish may be dead before caught, which may result in bruising of the fillets.
 For the same reason it is believed to be important that the klippfisk be bled while still alive.
 Superior klippfisk is salted fresh, whereas the cheaper grades of klippfisk might be frozen first.

 Lower grades are salted by injecting a salt-water solution into the fish, while superior grades are salted with dry salt.
-The superior extra is dried twice, much like Parma ham.
+The superior extra is dried twice, much like cured ham.
 Between the two drying sessions, the fish rests and the flavour matures.

 Culinary uses

 Before it can be eaten, salt cod must be rehydrated and desalinated by soaking in cold water for one to three days, changing the water two to three times a day.

-In Europe, the fish is prepared for the table in a wide variety of ways; most commonly with potatoes and onions in a casserole, as croquettes, or as battered, deep-fried pieces.
+In Europe, the fish is prepared for the table in a wide variety of ways, most commonly with potatoes and onions in a casserole, as croquettes, or as battered, deep-fried pieces.
 In France, brandade de morue is a popular baked gratin dish of potatoes mashed with rehydrated salted cod, seasoned with garlic and olive oil.
-Some Southern France recipes skip the potatoes altogether and blend the salted cod with seasonings into a paste.
+Some Southern France recipes skip the potatoes altogether and blend the salted cod with seasonings into a paste. many recipes are found in France, like Grand aïoli, Raïto or Gratin de morue.
 There is a particularly wide variety of salt cod dishes in Portuguese cuisine.
 In Greece, fried cod is often served with skordalia.
-There are also numerous and very varied specialities in north-eastern Italy.
+There are also numerous, varied specialities in north-eastern Italy.
+In the south Italian region of Campania, dried and salted cod under the name baccalà is common enough that fish markets have specially designated areas where water is constantly run over the dried fish.
+It is also sold in supermarkets, already reconstituted, permitting quick domestic preparations wherein it is fried, boiled to make a salad or casserole, or simmered with flavourings.